syifaviranda/NFT_PROFILE/README.md

-# Just Pictures for NFT Profile
+# Just Picture for NFT Profile